 Back to the cruise ship

 After our late afternoon lunch, we began returning to the cruise ship.
 We enjoy this private taxi tour, especially when our shore time is minimal.
-The ability to stop, look, and see at our own pace is a very comfortable way to go for us.
+The ability to stop, look, and see at our own pace is very comfortable for us.

 Our new friend and driver, Gregory, was amazingly knowledgeable about all things Tenerife.
-He told us many stories and tales about the Island—far too many for my senior memory to recall—and answered all the questions we had.
+He told us many stories and tales about the Island—far too many for my senior memory to recall—and answered all our questions.

 Steve and I both recommend a trip to Tenerife.
-A cruise port stop is what we had available to us, but I recommend at least a week’s stay here to enjoy the beaches, scenery, history, and all Tenerife offers.
+We had a cruise port stop available, but I recommend at least a week’s stay to enjoy the beaches, scenery, history, and everything else Tenerife has to offer.

 Just love your blog!!